 Some new homebuyers make the mistake of rushing out to buy things to fill their home soon after the seller accepts their offer and the lender approves their loan.
 It's wise to remember that until your keys are in hand, your lender is watching your accounts very closely.
 Here are some things to stay clear of before closing to be sure your transaction goes smoothly.

-Don't throw your money around.
-You may be itching to turn your new kitchen into a home magazine cover, or celebrate your new castle, but keep away from big purchases like furniture, cars, appliances, or vacations until the loan closes.
-Using credit cards to buy new living room furniture could jeopardize your loan process by changing your numbers dramatically.
-It's even a mistake to make those large purchases with cash.
-Lenders are examining your cash reserve when considering your loan.
+Don't make expensive purchases.
+You may be itching to turn your new kitchen into a showplace, or celebrate your new castle, but keep away from major purchases like furniture, cars, appliances, or vacations until the loan closes.
+Using plastic to buy new living room furniture could compromise your lending process by distorting your numbers.
+Using cash to purchase expensive items can even create a mistake: most banks consider your available cash when approving your loan.

-Don't get a new job.
-Lenders like to see a consistent work history on your paperwork.
-Changing jobs may not jeopardize your ability to qualify for a mortgage loan - particularly if you are improving your salary.
-However, if you switch careers before you qualify, your loan process could fail or be stalled.
+Don't get a new career.
+Consistency in your career history is a positive thing to lending institutions.
+Finding a new job (particularly one with a bigger paycheck) may not hinder your ability to qualify for a loan.
+However, if you switch careers before you qualify, your mortgage process could fail or be stalled.